olumayor99/Yolo/DESIGN.md

 ```

 and after some minutes, when we run `kubectl get nodes`, you'll see that more nodes are being created and added to the cluster.

 ```sh

 ```

 The cluster autoscaler type that I used is the auto0discovery type, so it uses the AWS recommended standards, and no values need to be set.
 It also automatically scales down when the resources used by the pods reduces.

 I delpoyed all the ressources in the default namespace for ease of managing the dployed resources, because it is a minimal application, and also because I didn't have enough time to properly configure the logic for namespace to namespace communication.
 It will get complicated when multiple apps need to be deployed, so this isn't recommended in production.

 ### Ingress

 The frontend is exposed to the internet using a Load Balancer, and configuring it sometimes can be tiring, especially when you have to configure ingress controllers, ingress resources, DNS Hosted Zones, and then nameservers.
 That's where external-dns comes in.
 Using external DNS instead of the traditional kubernetes ingress controller means loadbalancers can be connected to Hosted Zones on the fly, thereby eliminating the need for manual configuration which might be tedious and/or problem-ridden.
 All that's needed is to create a loadbalancerand set the `external-dns.alpha.kubernetes.io/hostname` field to the name of the Hosted Zone, and it will take care of the rest.
 The only manual configuration that might be needed is if the domain name is not managed by Route53, in which case you'll need to take the nameservers from the Hosted Zone and configure them in your domain name registrar.

 ### Helm

-I converted the kubernetes manifests in the [Manifests](Manifests) directory to Helm charts using the `helm create CHART` command, in my case, it was `helm create yolo_app`, after which I edited the kubernetes manifests to use variables for the properties I feel can be edited or customised, and I then created the variables in the values.yaml file for the helm chart.
+I converted the kubernetes manifests in the [Manifests](Manifests) directory to Helm charts using the `helm create CHART_NAME` command, in my case, it was `helm create yolo_app`, after which I edited the kubernetes manifests to use variables for the properties I feel can be edited or customised, and I then created the variables in the values.yaml file for the helm chart.
 I added all the resources under a single chart, and while this is acceptable even in production, it gets more difficult to manage when the number of deployments and apps increases significantly.
 Using a main chart, and multiple subcharts is the better way to go.
 It has the following advantages:

 1. Ease of managing the charts.
 2. Ease of releasing apps without being held back by other teams.

 ### Terraform